 Unless you need a particularly wide shoe, this should fit great.
 The symmetric, flat last, surrounded by a soft microfiber and a wide hook and loop strap combine to make this a super comfortable option.
 We also found the EVA wedge under the heel did a good job of giving a little cushion which is nice, and it doesn't add to the weight; quite the contrary, it's actually the lightest shoe in our test.

-The microfiber upper, doesn't breathe very well but that's to be expected in most kids climbing shoes, other than the Black Diamond Momentum - Kids with its knit upper.
+The microfiber upper doesn't breathe very well, but that's to be expected in most kids climbing shoes.

-We named the Butora Brava, Best Buy because it is an all-around great shoe, loaded with good attributes for only $49 - a steal of a deal.
+We named the Butora Brava Best Buy because it is an all-around great shoe, loaded with good attributes for a steal of a deal.
 Even with their adult models, Butora does a good job of bringing a good competitive product at a lower price.
 A thicker rubber toe rand would have been a nice addition for better durability, but we haven't had any issues yet.
-However, a new climber with sloppy footwork will wear through the average toe rand faster than green grass through a goose.
-The only shoe in our test that will hold up to poor footwork is the Evolve Venga, with its VTR3D variable thickness toe rand.
+However, a new climber with sloppy footwork will wear through the average toe rand fairly quickly.

 The Butora Brava is worthy of a close look.
-This kids shoe has some great things going for it.
+This kids' shoe has some great things going for it.
 Sure, it may not be the highest performer, but it makes up for it with its incredible value and having a few great features like the adjustable heel strap, the EVA heel wedge, and the wide hook and loop opening.
 A soft, almost sock-like, microfiber upper and a flat neutral last also make this shoe super comfortable.
-If top performance is a priority, we recommend looking toward the La Sportiva Maverink.
-The Maverink is the best choice for advanced climbers looking for a shoe that excels on steep sport climbs and boulders due to the semi-aggressive downturn P3 system and the No Edge technology; at $120, they are on an entirely different playing field.
-However, the Evolv Venga, or the Black Diamond Momentum - Kids would perform at a moderately higher level, but at a more comparable price.